France Asked Trump And Putin To Stay Away From Each Other At Paris Commemoration

 — Brian Klaas (@brianklaas) November 11, 2018

-Spokesman for Russian President Vladimir Putin Dmitry Peskov, however, said that the two leaders agreed to hold a meeting at the upcoming G20 summit in Argentina.
+Putin’s spokesman Dmitry Peskov, however, said that the two leaders agreed to hold a meeting at the upcoming G20 summit in Argentina.

-In an interview with Russia Today, Putin broke with Trump claiming that Macron’s desire that the European Union creates its own army is “good for the multipolar world.”
+In an interview with Russia Today, Putin broke with Trump, claiming that Macron’s desire that the European Union creates its own army is “good for the multipolar world.”

 Trump described Macron’s calls for a European army “very insulting,” but later said that a strong Europe is “very important” to the United States, according to CNBC.